Otitis Media & Ear Tubes

 Diagnose Otitis Media?

-The simplest way to detect an active infection in the middle ear is to look in the child's ear with an otoscope, a light instrument that allows the physician to examine the outer ear and the eardrum.
+The simplest way to detect an active infection in the middle ear is to look in the child's ear with an otoscope, a light instrument that allows the physician to examine the ear canal and the eardrum.
 Inflammation of the eardrum indicates an infection.
 There are several ways that a physician checks for middle ear fluid.
 The use of a special type of otoscope called a pneumatic otoscope allows the physician to blow a puff of air onto the eardrum to test eardrum movement.
 (An eardrum with fluid behind it does not move as well as an eardrum with air behind it.)

 A useful test of middle ear function is called tympanometry.
 This test requires the insertion of a small soft plug into the opening of the child's ear canal.
 The plug contains a speaker, a microphone, and a device that is able to change the air pressure in the ear canal, allowing for several measures of the middle ear.
 The child feels air pressure changes in the ear or hears a few brief tones.
 While this test provides information on the condition of the middle ear, it does not determine how well the child hears.
 A physician may suggest a hearing test for a child who has frequent ear infections to determine the extent of hearing loss.
 The hearing test is usually performed by an audiologist, a person who is specially trained to measure hearing.